Janków Pierwszy

-The village has a population of 200.

 Schools

-The School Complex in Janków Pierwszy, with its original name Zespół Szkół w Jankowie Pierwszym, is the only educational institution in Janków Pierwszy.
-It consists of The Public Local Kindergarten, The Primary School and The Junior High School.
+The School Complex in Janków Pierwszy, originally named Zespół Szkół w Jankowie Pierwszym, is the only educational institution in Janków Pierwszy.
+It consists of the Public Local Kindergarten, the Primary School, and the Junior High School.

-Here is an historical overview of the progress of schools:
+Here is a historical overview of the progress of schools:

 1945–1946: The authorities of the Blizanów commune decide to build a school in Jankow Pierwszy.

 1952: The ceremonial opening of the institution.